-Quitclaim deeds in Idaho allow a property’s owner, known as a grantor, to convey rights and interest in a property to someone else, known as a grantee, without any guarantees.
+Quitclaim Deeds in Idaho allow a property’s owner, known as a grantor, to convey rights and interest in a property to someone else, known as a grantee, without any guarantees.

 This means an Idaho (ID) quitclaim deed does not require a title search or any guarantees of ownership, and it also means that this type of deed works best when the two parties know and trust one another.

-The alternative to a quitclaim deed is a warranty deed.
-A warranty deed requires the title search and proof of ownership.
 Sometimes quitclaim deeds are called by the wrong name or spelling.
 “Quit claims deed,” “quick claim deed,” and “quit claim deed” are all incorrect variations of this type of deed.

 Important Laws & Requirements